-The Marin County Department of Health and Human Services, Mental Health and Substance Use Services offers a wide range of education, prevention, treatment and counseling services to Marin County residents.
+The Marin County Department of Health and Human Services, Mental Health and Substance Use Services (MHSUS) offers a wide range of education, prevention, treatment and counseling services to Marin County residents.

 Substance Use Services (SUS) serves as an administrative office that contracts the majority of its federal, state and local funds to community-based, non-profit organizations.
 Within these agencies, multiple programs are delivered including:

 - Residential treatment for men, women and women with children;

 - Primary and secondary prevention services for adolescents and adults;

 - HIV and Hepatitis C testing and early intervention services;